Akuli/git-guide/README.md

 $ ./loop.sh
 ```

-GitHub Actions spell checks all markdown files when you make a pull request.
+GitHub Actions spell checks all Mako templates when you make a pull request.
 If the spell check complains about a word that you know you spelled correctly,
 add the word to `spellcheck_exclude.txt`.